fcostin/eve_space_trucker/README.markdown

         the profit per jump, and the profit per (jump * item), where the number of jumps is determined by finding the distance of a shortest path from the location of the sell order to the location of the buy order.
-    2. To reduce the number of routes, routes that have poor profit per jump or profit per (jump * item) are discarded.
+    2. To reduce the number of routes that need to be considered, routes that have poor profit per jump or profit per (jump * item) are discarded.
     3. We end up with a graph of viable trade routes between pairs of systems.
         Each trade route stores information about the buy and sell prices, quantity and volume of cargo, and distance.
 *   Trade route planning
     1. Parses input parameters for the initial capital, cargo capacity, starting system, and planning time horizon (measured in number of jumps).
-    2. We search over the graph of trade routes using A*.
-A* is usually used in pathfinding, where the idea is to expand paths in increasing order of a lower bound on the total path length from the start location to some goal location.
+    2. We search over the graph of trade routes using `A*`. `A*` is usually used in pathfinding, where the idea is to expand paths in increasing order of a lower bound on the total path length from the start location to some goal location.
 The difference here is that instead of minimising